/ build-guides / How to Build a Shopify App as a Solo Developer

 Common Mistakes to Avoid

 Not using the Shopify CLI and official templates.
 Some developers try to build everything from scratch.
 Don't.
 Shopify's auth flow, session management, and API client have edge cases that the official tooling handles for you.
-I watched a developer spend two weeks rebuilding the OAuth flow when @shopify/shopify-api handles it in a few lines.
+I watched a developer spend two weeks rebuilding the OAuth flow when @shopify/shopify-api (currently version 13.0.0, about 368,000 npm downloads a week) handles it in a few lines.

 Ignoring rate limits.
 Shopify's API has a leaky bucket rate limit.
 If your app makes too many API calls (especially during bulk operations), you'll get throttled.
 Implement proper rate limit handling with retry logic and backoff.
 This becomes critical when merchants have large catalogs with thousands of products.